BBC North West: Television

 BBC North West produces regional TV news, used to produce current affairs and still has sports output including the flagship nightly news programme North West Tonight, alongside daytime North West Today bulletins and opt-out updates on weekdays during BBC Breakfast.

 Non-news output used to consist of the current affairs programme Inside Out North West but the programme and current affairs output was abandoned.
 It still makes a political opt-out.
 The rugby league highlights programme The Super League Show, produced by PDI Media at the BBC Yorkshire studio in Leeds, is also simulcast to north west viewers.

 Radio

 The region is the controlling centre for BBC Radio Lancashire, BBC Radio Manchester and BBC Radio Merseyside.

-Radio Manchester, Radio Merseyside and Radio Lancashire broadcast between 6 am and 10 pm on weekdays and between 6 am and 6 pm on weekends.
+Radio Manchester, Radio Merseyside and Radio Lancashire broadcast between 6 am and 10 pm on weekdays and between 6 am and 6 pm on weekends Sundays is now 6am-2pm with 2pm-6pm on Sundays now a sports focused slot if no local sports coverage is scheduled network programming on Sundays on BBC Local Radio is 2pm-6am.
 All stations simulcast the same schedule from 10 pm - 6 am.